-- Original post: Write a well-developed formal original post of approximately 300 400 words in length that responds to a question posted by the instructor (6 points).
-Remember to ask a thought-provoking question at the end of your post. - Peer-response post: Write a comment of approximately 2 4 sentences in length in response to questions/ issues raised by one (required) or more of their peers' original post (4 points).
+- Original post: Write a well-developed formal original post of approximately 300 400 words in length that responds to a question posted by the instructor (6 points). - Peer-response post: Write a comment of approximately 2 4 sentences in length in response to questions/ issues raised by one (required) or more of their peers' original post (4 points).